ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-ssl-redirect.md

 Visit the AWS console and verify the resources created by AWS Load Balancer Controller.

-Pay close attention to the certificate attached to the `HTTPS (443)` listener in the load balancer.
+Pay close attention to the default listener rule and certificate attached to the `HTTPS (443)` listener in the load balancer.

+You'll notice that the `HTTP` is being redirected to `HTTPS`.

 ## Step 5: Add Record in Route53